TheOdinProject/curriculum/ruby/files_and_serialization/project_event_manager.md

 - Some zip codes are represented with fewer than five digits

-If we looked at the [larger sample of data](https://raw.githubusercontent.com/TheOdinProject/curriculum/main/ruby/files_and_serialization/event_attendees_full.csv), we would see that the majority of the shorter zip codes are from states in the north-eastern part of the United States.
+If we looked at the [sample data](https://github.com/TheOdinProject/curriculum/tree/main/ruby/files_and_serialization/event_attendees.csv), we would see that the majority of the shorter zip codes are from states in the north-eastern part of the United States.
 Many zip codes there start with 0.
 This data was likely stored in the database as an integer, and not as text, which caused the leading zeros to be removed.

 So in the case of zip codes of fewer than five digits, we will assume that we can pad missing zeros to the front.